 For More Information

-For more information about the graduate program, contact:
+For more information about the graduate programs in politics, consult the "politics" section in the Brandeis University Bulletin or contact:

 Professor Kerry Chase

-In two semesters and a summer, complete a methodologically rigorous M.A. degree in politics with a specialization in world politics, political theory, or democracy and cultural pluralism.
+In two semesters, complete a methodologically rigorous M.A. degree in politics with a specialization in American or world politics, International Relations, political theory, or democracy and cultural pluralism.

 This intensive academic experience is geared toward preparing students to do policy relevant work and/or to continue their work toward a Ph.D. degree here or elsewhere.